Cosmological Constraints on Light (but Massive) Relics: Effect of Relics on CMB and LSS

 The effect of LiMRs on the LSS is illustrated in Fig.~\ref{fig:limr_nonlinear}, where we show the power spectrum (i.e., the Fourier-space two-point function) of matter (CDM + baryon) fluctuations at the linear level, and see a scale-dependent suppression of power.
 The scale of this suppression is set by the relic free-streaming~\cite{Ali-Haimoud:2012fzp}

 and its amplitude is roughly $ 14\, \omega_X/\omega_m$~\cite{Lesgourgues:2006nd}, given the present-day relic abundance

 Thus, by studying the location and depth of this suppression, one can disentangle the LiMR mass and temperature, as well as distinguish the presence of new LiMRs from the background of SM neutrinos.
 In practice, however, care must be taken to include quasi-linear corrections, as well as the biasing of the observable galaxies, which are imperfect tracers of the underlying matter fluctuations.
 We account for these effects using the publicly available {\tt CLASS-PT}~\cite{Chudaykin:2020aoj}, an extension to the {\tt CLASS} Boltzmann code~\cite{2011JCAP...07..034B} which incorporates much of the theoretical progress on understanding the LSS of the universe, including biasing and perturbation theory to the one-loop level.
-These effects slightly modify the predictions for the power spectrum in the presence of a LiMR, especially at higher $k$, as shown in Fig.~\ref{fig:limr_nonlinear} and discussed in further detail in the Supplemental Materials.
+These effects slightly modify the predictions for the power spectrum in the presence of a LiMR, especially at higher $k$, as shown in Fig.~\ref{fig:limr_nonlinear} and discussed in further detail in Appendix~\ref{AppA}.
 We assume that, in the presence of massive relics, observed galaxies are biased only with respect to the subset of clustering matter (that is, CDM + baryons), as is the case for neutrinos~\cite{Villaescusa-Navarro:2013pva,Biagetti:2014pha,LoVerde:2014pxa}.
 Additionally, we note that {\tt CLASS-PT} incorporates the effect of massive neutrinos and light relics at linear order only, and a more precise perturbative treatment has yet to be developed.
+We expect this precision to be sufficient for currently accessible sensitivities, as the next-order corrections, of order $(\omega_X/\omega_m)^2 \delta_{\rm cb}^2 \lesssim 10^{-3}$, are presently beyond experimental reach.